 Where and when we are testing our sewers:

-We will be doing our yearly sewer tests this summer from June 1 through July 31 in the following area.
+We will be doing our yearly sewer tests this summer from June 1 through September 30.

-The simulated smoke is not expected to enter your home, but if it does, don’t be alarmed – simply open doors and windows to ventilate the area.
+Property owners will receive a sewer testing notice to alert them that testing will be conducted in the neighborhood.
+The simulated smoke is not expected to enter your home or building, but if it does, don’t be alarmed – simply open doors and windows to ventilate the area.
 The simulated smoke should clear out quickly.
 The simulated smoke is safe, but may cause some irritation.

 What you need to do:

-If you see the simulated smoke in your home, there is no reason to be alarmed, but please call us at 651-238-0572.
+If you see the simulated smoke in your home, there is no reason to be alarmed, but please call the City's contractor at 651-238-0572.